MatanKronfeld1/geometric_agorithms/quadtree.md

 **Lemma:** Given a list $C$ of $n$ canonical squares lying inside the unit square, one can construct a (minimal) compressed quadtree $T$ such that for any square $c \in C$, there exists a node $v \in T$, such that $\Box_{v}=c$.
 The construction time is $O(n \log n)$.

-**Proof:** For every canonical square $\Box \in C$ put two points in $\Box$ such that they belong to two different subsquares.
+**Proof:** For every canonical square $\Box \in C$ put two points in $\Box$ such that they belong to two different subsquares of $\Box$.
 Every $\square \in C$ will be represented by an internal node with at least two children, and every node that is not a leaf represents a canocial square from the list. then trimming away the leaves from the quadtree will leave us with the desired quadtree

 ---

 # Fingering #
-Similarly to the point location algorithm from the beginning, we would want to perform a fast algorithm for returning the a leaf's parent (which is essentially the smallest canonical square contain it)
+Similarly to the point location algorithm from the beginning, we would want to perform a fast algorithm for returning a leaf (which is essentially the smallest canonical square contain it)
 In worst case, that would take $\Omega(n)$ (demonstrated in example in previous slides)

 **Definition:**